-Thank you for your interest in work-study!
+Thank you for your interest in Federal Work-Study!
 Below you will find some frequently asked questions that will be useful in understanding the program.

-Work-study is a benefit to the student and the employer, Students working under the FWS program have their wages subsidized by the federal government.
-At Cal Maritime, the federal government pays 75% of the wages and the hiring department pays the remaining 25%.
+Federal Work-Study is a benefit to the student and the employer.
+Students working under the FWS program have their wages subsidized by the federal government.
+At Cal Maritime, the federal government pays 50% of the wages and the hiring department pays the remaining 50%.

 The Financial Aid Office determines your need and eligibility for FWS.
-The maximum award for 2013-2014 is $1,500.
-Before you begin working, you must accept your award through PeopleSoft.
-If you have not been offered a work-study award as part of your financial aid awards, you cannot work a work-study job.
+The maximum award for 2017-2018 is $2,000.
+If you have not been offered a Federal Work-Study award as part of your financial aid awards, you cannot work a Federal Work-Study job.

-You must accept your awards through the student portal and complete all the required paperwork through Human Resources.
+You must complete all the required paperwork through Human Resources.

-You are responsible for monitoring your work-study earnings.
-You cannot earn more than what you were awarded- if you do you will need to ask your employer to change you to a non work-study position or you could be terminated, based on the department's budget.
+You are responsible for monitoring your Federal Work-Study earnings.
+You cannot earn more than what you were awarded.
+If you exceed your FWS award, you will need to ask your employer to change you to a non-Federal Work-Study position or you could be terminated, based on the department's budget.

-You need to STOP working if any of the following apply to you:
+You must STOP working if any of the following apply to you:

 - You are enrolled less than half time (under six units);

 - You have withdrawn or taking a LOA from Cal Maritime;